christa2612/Robotics-Projects/Line-Following-Robot/README.md

 ---

-## 📁 File Access Note
+## File Access Note

-Some software, circuit, and project files may be large and may not be previewed directly on GitHub.
-If a file does not open in the GitHub preview, use the **View raw** option on the corresponding file page to access the original file.
+Some project files are large and may not be previewed directly on GitHub.
+For these files, use the **View raw** option on the GitHub file page to access the original file.

 ---